USA4UNHCR/Airbnb-Challenge/datasets_description.md

 	+ Brookings - 2016 Immigration Survey (Q13e, Q16 for immigrants, Q25 for immigrants by region)

-There are additional aggregated refugee admissions for FY2009 - FY 2018 here: http://www.wrapsnet.org/archives/
+There are additional aggregated refugee admissions for FY2009 - FY 2018 here (http://www.wrapsnet.org/archives/)

 Census data, like the Annual Survey of Entrepreneurs (https://www.census.gov/data/tables/2016/econ/ase/2016-ase-characteristics.html) might be useful if one has experience working with this API.